SUPPORT FOR FACULTY & STAFF DURING REMOTE LEARNING

 - Research & Instruction librarians work with hundreds of classes each year, teaching research skills in the context of specific courses and assignments.
 R&I librarians partner with faculty to craft assignments and to sequence research across semesters or throughout majors.
 We teach approaches and strategies as well as particular sources and tools.

-- We often teach with faculty in the Lane Room (10 computers and projector) and the Barker Room (up to 17 computers, projector, seats 49).
+- We generally teach in the Lane Room (10 computers and projector) or the Barker Room (up to 17 computers, projector, seats 49).
 We can also come to your classroom.
-We're happy to craft custom course guides and do background research on resources useful to you and your students.
+We're happy to craft custom guides or talk with you about useful resources for your students in meeting your research goals for them.

 Research Appointments With Your Students